A350 Melksham bypass

 Induced traffic can occur when there is a suppressed travel demand, especially because of severe congestion on a network.
 This can result in an additional increase in traffic.
 This is not usually a major factor in Wiltshire because in most places the level of congestion is not as severe as in many predominantly urban areas.
 However, the traffic modelling being carried out will consider this aspect, including taking into account other improvements on the network.
 On the A350 the main factor influencing traffic growth on the network is expected to be from population growth, particularly in connection with housing and employment expansion in the corridor.

 It is anticipated that the route would be designed as far as possible to the national speed limit, which is currently 60mph for a single carriageway.
-It would be designed to current Department for Transport standards for a road of this type, and it is expected that consideration would be given to the changes necessary to convert it to a dual carriageway if necessary.
+It would be designed to current Department for Transport standards for a road of this type, and it is expected that consideration would be given to the changes necessary to convert it to a dual carriageway in the future if necessary.

 Where routes cross footpaths and rights of way, arrangements would be made to provide crossing facilities where practicable, which could include bridges or underpasses.
 In some cases, rights of way may be diverted to safe crossing points at agricultural or accommodation overbridges or underpasses.
 The amenity value of rights of way is appreciated, especially those close to urban areas, and as far as possible the severance of routes would be avoided.
 Pedestrian, equestrian and cyclist crossing facilities could also be provided at junctions where traffic speeds would be lower.